 North Carolina Contractor License Bond$175K Limited | $500K Intermediate | $1M Unlimited

 North Carolina requires the highest contractor bonds in the nation.
 The NCLBGC tiered system ranges from $175,000 for Limited licenses to $1,000,000 for Unlimited licenses.
 Bonds are an alternative to meeting minimum working capital requirements through financial statements.
 8-hour annual continuing education also required.
+Every bond we issue carries an A.M.
+Best rating of A- (Excellent) or better -- guaranteed to meet NCLBGC surety requirements.
 If you also need an NC auto dealer bond, we handle both bond types.

 NC Education Requirements